Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Structured Unrestricted-Rank Matrices ( )

 \textbf{Kronecker Product of Matrices}.
-These matrices are not necessarily LDRMs, but they also enjoy low storage complexity and admit efficient matrix-vector multiplication.
-A schematic diagram showing the Kronecker product of two matrices is provided in Fig~\ref{fig:ldr_basic_fig} \textbf{(c)}.
-In our experiments, we apply Kronecker product of two matrices.
+Kronecker products are another class of structured unrestricted rank matrices that have low storage complexity and admit efficient matrix-vector multiplication.
+These matrices are obtained using a Kronecker product $\mathbf{A}\otimes\mathbf{B}$ of two matrices $\mathbf{A}$ and $\mathbf{B}$, as shown in Fig~\ref{fig:ldr_basic_fig} \textbf{(c)}.
 We provide more details about these matrices in Appendix~\ref{sec:sub-quad}.